Gemini IPO Date, Price, Terms, and S-1

 About Gemini

-Gemini Trust Company, LLC is a cryptocurrency exchange and coin custodian.
+Gemini Space Station is a cryptocurrency exchange and coin custodian.

 The company was founded in 2014 by Cameron and Tyler Winklevoss with a “security-first” mentality, aiming to create simple, elegant, and secure ways for individuals and institutions to engage with cryptocurrencies.